movermeyer/fixofx/README.rst

 Contributing
 ------------

-Contributions to fixofx are welcome.
+Contributions to *Fixofx* are welcome.
 Please add tests for your contribution and make sure all tests pass before sending a pull request.
 Here are some ideas for things to do: